 FLORAS LAKE: rainbow, cutthroat trout

-GALESVILLE RESERVIOR: rainbow trout, bass
+GALESVILLE RESERVOIR: rainbow trout, bass, coho smolts

-In addition to trout, the reservoir has also been stocked with coho smolts for the last couple of years.
+In addition to trout, the reservoir has been stocked with coho smolts and there have been reports of them being caught in good numbers on the lake.
 Many people mistakenly think these fish are kokanee.
-All of the coho smolts are adipose fin-clipped, remember to release the ones less than 8-inches long.
+The coho smolts should be adipose fin-clipped, and please remember to release the ones less than 8-inches long.

 ILLINOIS RIVER: trout, steelhead

-LAKE MARIE: rainbow trout
+LAKE MARIE: rainbow trout, yellow perch